PolinaShlepakova/dot-NET-course/02_LINQ/readme.md

 ### Using LINQ to Objects

-Create a "database" (some object, i.e. a book or a contact) and store it in a collection.
-Add serialization to it.
+Create some objects (i.e. books or contacts) and store them in a collection.
+Add serialization to this collection.

-Create a menu of operations with "database" using LINQ (search, ordering, etc.).
+Create a menu of operations with collection using LINQ (search, ordering, etc.).